 Riding on the Lisbon tram 28 is indeed a memorable experience if you’re keen on that specific route.
 But at Devour Lisbon we’d like to challenge you to explore more, get to know that Lisbon off the beaten path.
 Tram 12E, for example, starts and ends in Martim Moniz, passing by parts of Alfama.
 Tram 18E starts in Cais do Sodré and takes you through the lesser-explored areas of Santos, Alcântara, and Ajuda (not available on Sundays and national holidays).
 Recently restored after 23 years, the tram 24E starts in Largo Camões, takes you through Rato and Amoreiras (only accessible by Metro or bus before), and ends in Campolide.

 Insider tip: The stop for 24E is the same for 28E in Largo Camões.
 The line, however, is much smaller.

 9. It’s a Pickpocketer’s Heaven

 Lisbon is a safe city, but pickpocketers are extremely organized and typically work as a family.
 For years, tram 28 was one of their favorite hangout spots.
 A small vehicle crowded with amazed tourists paying more attention to the views than their belongings was perfect.
-These days, most trams ride with one or two police officers in the back.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+These days, most trams ride with one or two police officers in the back.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Sandra Henriques is a freelance web content writer and travel blogger born in the Azores and based in Lisbon for 20+ years.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog on sustainable cultural tourism.